brimdata/super/book/src/getting-started/hello-world.md

 {Message:"hello, world"}
 ```

-### SuperDB Service
+## SuperDB Service

-Now that you have a database in the `./scratch` directory, you could also
+With your database in the `./scratch` directory, you can also
 run Hello World as a client talking to a SuperDB server instance.
 Continuing the example above (with the `SUPER_DB` environment pointing to `./scratch`),
 run a service as follows: